Survey of Information Encoding Techniques for DNA: Discussion

-In table below we compare all the approaches discussed previously.
-We focus on comparing them with respect to their storage mechanism (organism or microplate), information density (nucleotides per bit), error detection and correction mechanisms as well as consideration of biological constraints (avoiding homopolymers and balancing GC content).
+Table~\ref{table:comparison} compares the previously discussed approaches with respect to their storage mechanism (organism or microplate), information density (b/nt), coverage, error detection and correction mechanisms as well as the consideration of biological constraints (whether the approach avoids homopolymers or balances the GC content).
+We present both the overall and the payload-only information density as discussed in Section~\ref{sse:density}.

+With respect to the storage medium, early approaches tend to store information in organisms, whereas later ones store the synthetic DNA on microplates.
+Storing information in living organisms has the benefit that it can be passed on in highly resistant organisms, e.g., bacteria resistant to adverse conditions (extreme temperatures and similar), over many generations and thus for a very long time.
+At the same time, however, DNA recombination during cell division is an error-prone process that may introduce substantial errors in the stored information.
+Using living organisms also limits the amount of information that can be stored because the sequence inserted into the organism cannot be too long without incapacitating the organism.

+Given the dependence of operations on DNA on biochemical and molecular processes, we have also looked at whether the approaches we reviewed adhere to two biological constraints, i.e., whether long homopolymers and extremes in the GC content are avoided.
+Both of these biological constraints are necessary to improve the stability of the sequence and reduce errors during synthesis and sequencing---more than half of the reviewed approaches do not adhere to both of these constraints, of which several adhere to either preventing homopolymer runs or avoiding GC extremes (but not both).
+Only a few approaches adhere to both constraints.